ebreitmo/benchio/README.md

 EPCC I/O benchmarking application.
 Tests write bandwidth to a single shared file for a given problem size per processor (weak scaling).

-Each test is performed 10 times (the number of iterations ```numrep``` can be changed in the input file) and the minimum, maximum and average bandwidth returned.
+Each test is performed 10 times as a default (the number of iterations ```numrep``` can be changed in the input file) and the minimum, maximum and average bandwidth returned.
 It is recommended that the maximum bandwidth be considered in most cases, due to variations in I/O performance from user contention.

 Data layout is 3D strided - intended to more closely resemble that of a real world application than 2D sequential.
-By default, array size n1xn2xn3 is 256x256x256.
+By default, array size n1xn2xn3 is 256x256x256 (the grid size can be changed in the input file).

 Supports POSIX (serial), MPI-IO, HDF5 and NetCDF backends.
 A run will test all backends included at compile time.